linasc3-ai/rave-documentation/02-installation.md

 🎉 You have successfully downloaded RAVE!

-Now that you've completed installation, visit the following pages to start using RAVE!
+Now that installation was completed, visit the following pages to start using RAVE!

 * [Starting RAVE](#starting-rave)
 * [Upgrade RAVE](#upgrade-rave)